playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

   </p>
 </ng-template>
 ```
+<iframe src="https://stackblitz.com/edit/start-to-source-26-structural-directive-manually-apply?ctl=1&embed=1&file=src/app/app.component.ts" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>
 It is for this reason that **only one structural directive can be applied to one element**.
 Otherwise, how would it know what order to wrap those directives in?
 What template should get what reference to what template?

 ### Building A Basic `*ngIf`

 But rendering a template without changing it in any way isn't a very useful structural directive.
-Remove that directive and your code has exactly the same behavior.
+Remove that structural directive and your code has exactly the same behavior.
 However, Angular provides something not-altogether-different from what we started on as a useful utility to hide/show a view based on a boolean's truthiness: `ngIf`.

 So if we added an input with the same name as the directive (ADDLINK: [as we did previously]()) to accept a value to check the truthiness of, added an `if` statement to render only if the value is true, we have ourselves the start of an `ngIf` replacement that we've built ourselves!